k98kurz/micropycelium/readme.md

 M5StickC).
 Then turn on the devices, connect to the serial, and monitor debug messages (or watch blinking lights).

-In my e2e testing, the Beacon app running through the ESPNOW network interface adapter was able to properly transmit and receive between devices at up to ~200 feet with direct line of sight.
+In manual e2e testing, the Beacon app running through the ESPNOW network interface adapter was able to properly transmit and receive between devices at up to ~200 feet with direct line of sight on a windless night.
+Message routing has been experimentally tested in a very small network size (3 nodes) with success; scaling up for more thorough testing is a near-future task.

 ## License